Finding housing on your own

 Webinars: How to find a room in Amsterdam?

 We host live webinars a few times per year to help students along on the subject of finding accommodation on their own.
 A short presentation and the opportunity to ask questions to housing staff and student ambassadors were part of the webinars.
 You can see two of the recordings below, both with different student ambassadors.
+We will host new webinars on Monday 22 May 2023 at 15.00 CEST and Monday 26 June 2023 at 15.00 CEST.

 Rental law & how to avoid housing scams